mkrul/pet-registry/project.md

 - Test conditional UI elements like clear buttons
 - Verify exact placeholder text content
 - Test component with all required props
+- Use rerender to test same component with different props
+- Test conditional text content in buttons
+- Verify toggle functionality with boolean props
+- Test button handlers with correct arguments